Broker (2022 film): Plot

 Ha Sang-hyeon is the owner of a hand laundry and volunteers at the nearby church, where his friend Dong-soo works.
-The two run an illegal business together: Sang-hyeon occasionally steals babies from the church's baby box with Dong-soo, who deletes the church's surveillance footage that shows a baby was left there.
-They sell the babies on the adoption black market.
-But when a young mother So-young comes back after having abandoned her baby, she discovers them and decides to go with them on a road trip to interview the baby's potential parents.
-Meanwhile, two detectives, Soo-jin and Lee, are on their trail.
+The two run an illegal business together where Sang-hyeon occasionally steals babies from the church's baby box with Dong-soo in order to sell the babies on the adoption black market.
+So-young, a sex worker, abandons her baby Woo-sung in front of the baby box, leaving him to die, but Detective Soo-jin, who is investigating the brokers along with her partner Lee, puts Woo-sung in the baby box.
+The police are also after So-young for having murdered one of her clients, Woo-sung's biological dad.